 Registered psychologists are required to have a minimum of six years of university training and supervised experience, and to engage in ongoing education to keep their skills and knowledge up to date.

 They must also adhere to certain strict standards to keep their registration, and must provide professional services according to a strict code of ethics, written by the APS.

 You can visit the AHPRA website at www.ahpra.gov.au to check whether a person is registered as a psychologist.

 How long is a session with a Psychologist?

 Usually about 50 to 60 minutes.

-How many session you will require is up to you.
-Psychology does not ‘fix’ people or give a specific time of how many sessions you will need as every person in very unique.
+How many sessions you will require is up to you.
+Psychology does not ‘fix’ people or give a specific time of how many sessions you will need as every person is very unique.
 Medicare allows for 10 sessions per calendar year.

 Are Psychologists and counsellors the same thing?

 Unlike psychiatry and psychology, counselling as a profession is not formally regulated.
 This means anyone can call themselves a counsellor – whether they have undertaken a one-day workshop, an online course that covers the basics, or six years of university training.

 Research shows that while a high percentage of counsellors have some formalised training in counselling, a large percentage do not.
 However, counsellors can still play an important role – especially those who have many years of experience in talk therapy.